Primož Čerin

 Primož Čerin (born 31 May 1962) is a Yugoslav former professional racing cyclist.
 He rode in two editions of the Tour de France, one edition of the Giro d'Italia and two editions of the Vuelta a España.
+His best result was 19th overall in the 1986 Giro d'Italia.
 He also competed in two events at the 1984 Summer Olympics.